MichaelTMiyoshi/AppliedMathWithMiyoshi/AppliedGeometry/Projects/00-OpeningABakery.md

 | 2 cups | NESTLÉ® Semi-sweet chocolate morsels |
 | 1 cup | Chopped walnuts (optional) |

 When I make this chocolate chip cookie recipe, I usually get 55 cookies.
+(Actually, I usually get 52 cookies, plus three dough balls.
+You are not supposed to eat raw dough because you are not supposed to eat raw eggs.)
 I would simplify this amount to 50 cookies for the sake of this project.

 ## Deliverables: